mrfanuel/denoising-modulo-samples-k-NN-regression/README.md

 # denoising-modulo-samples-k-NN-regression

-This repository contains scripts associated to the paper
+This repository contains scripts associated to the paper:
 >M. Fanuel and H. Tyagi, Denoising modulo samples: k-NN regression and tightness of SDP relaxation, accepted in Information and Inference: A Journal of the IMA https://arxiv.org/pdf/2009.04850.pdf